zichongkao/selectstarsql/longtail.md

     data-value="count_zero"></sql-quiz-option>
   <sql-quiz-option
-    data-statement="The query would be valid even if we don't specify <code>county</code> in the <code>SELECT</code> block." data-hint="The grouping columns don't necessarily have to be in the <code>SELECT</code> block." data-value="missing_gp_col"
+    data-statement="The query would be valid even if we don't specify <code>county</code> in the <code>SELECT</code> block." data-hint="The grouping columns don't necessarily have to be in the <code>SELECT</code> block.
+It would be valid, but not make much sense because we wouldn't know which counts are for which county." data-value="missing_gp_col"
     data-correct="true"></sql-quiz-option>
   <sql-quiz-option